acearchive/artifact-submissions/README.md

 ## Migrations

 We may periodically need to change the format of these submission files.
-The [migrations/](./migrations/) directory contains scripts used to migrate submission files from one version to the next.
 Each submission file contains a top-level `version` key which indicates the current version.